lennyAiko/ChatApi/README.md

 ### Analytics endpoints

 1. `Get user total messages`: Send token through header as `x-access-token`.
 Then you add `user-id` as part of the header.
-To get the total messages belonging to a user.
+To get the total messages belonging to a user. <br />
 `Endpoint`: https://graceful-shift-bee.cyclic.app/analytics/total_messages/ <br />
 `Request`: GET <br />

 2. `Get user total friends`: Send token through header as `x-access-token`.
 Then you add `user-id` as part of the header.
-To get the total friends belonging to a user.
+To get the total friends belonging to a user. <br />
 `Endpoint`: https://graceful-shift-bee.cyclic.app/analytics/total_friends/ <br />
 `Request`: GET <br />